This is a new service. Help us improve it and give your feedback (opens in new tab) .

 Standard payment terms

 Balfour Beatty Group Limited does not have standard payment terms, these are agreed with suppliers as part of contract negotiations.
+The most frequently used payment terms in the reporting period were 30 days.
+Payment runs are typically on a weekly basis by BACS.

 Were there any changes to the standard payment terms in the reporting period?